TheHellSite/archlinux_lxc/README.md

        Method 2
        ========
-       Watch the transcodes folder for files.
+       Watch the transcodes folder.
+       --> Jellyfin should constantly create new files during playback and delete them afterwards.